-With guided and self-guided tour options available, choose how you experience the topography, spirit, and history of Wanuskewin.
+With guided and self-guided tour options available, choose how you experience the landscape, spirit, and history of Wanuskewin.

 Guided Tours